Hentai: Origin of erotic anime

-Because there are fewer animation productions, most erotic works are retroactively tagged as hentai since the coining of the term in English.
 Hentai is typically defined as consisting of excessive nudity, and graphic sexual intercourse whether or not it is perverse.
 The term "ecchi" is typically related to fanservice, with no sexual intercourse being depicted.

 The earliest pornographic anime was Suzumi-bune, created in 1932 by Hakusan Kimura.
 It was the first part of a two-reeler film, which was half complete before it was seized by the police.
 The remnants of the film were donated to the National Film Center in the early 21st century by the Tokyo police, who were removing all silver nitrate film in their possession, as it is extremely flammable.
 The film has never been viewed by the public.

 Two early works escape being defined as hentai, but contain erotic themes.
 This is likely due to the obscurity and unfamiliarity of the works, arriving in the United States and fading from public focus a full 20 years before importation and surging interests coined the Americanized term hentai.
-The first is the 1969 film One Thousand and One Arabian Nights, which faithfully includes erotic elements of the original story.
+The first is the 1969 film A Thousand and One Nights, which faithfully includes erotic elements of the original story.
 In 1970, Cleopatra: Queen of Sex, was the first animated film to carry an X rating, but it was mislabeled as erotica in the United States.

 The Lolita Anime series is typically identified as the first erotic anime and original video animation (OVA); it was released in 1984 by Wonder Kids.
 Containing six episodes, the series focused on underage sex and rape, and included one episode containing BDSM bondage.
 Several sub-series were released in response, including a second Lolita Anime series released by Nikkatsu.
 It has not been officially licensed or distributed outside of its original release.